thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/azure-cluster-setup.md

 `az postgres flexible-server create` has a lot of parameters, a few of them are:

-* **location** - Location.
+* **location** — Location.
 Values from: `az account list-locations`;
-* **resource-group (or -g)** - Name of resource group;
+* **resource-group (or -g)** — Name of the resource group;
-* **name** - Name of the server.
+* **name** — Name of the server.
 The name can contain only lowercase letters, numbers, and the hyphen (-) character.
 Minimum 3 characters and maximum 63 characters;
-* **admin-user** - Administrator username for the server.
+* **admin-user** — Administrator username for the server.
 Once set, it cannot be changed;
-* **admin-password** - The password of the administrator.
+* **admin-password** — The password of the administrator.
 Minimum 8 characters and maximum 128 characters.
 Password must contain characters from three of the following categories: English uppercase letters, English lowercase letters, numbers, and non-alphanumeric characters;
-* **public-access** - Determines the public access.
+* **public-access** — Determines the public access.
 Enter single or range of IP addresses to be included in the allowed list of IPs.
 IP address ranges must be dash-separated and not contain any spaces.
 Specifying 0.0.0.0 allows public access from any resources deployed within Azure to access your server.
 Setting it to “None” sets the server in public access mode but does not create a firewall rule;
-* **storage-size** - The storage capacity of the server.
+* **storage-size** — The storage capacity of the server.
 Minimum is 32 GiB and maximum is 16 TiB;
-* **version** - Server major version;
+* **version** — Server major version;
-* **high-availability** - enable or disable high availability feature.
+* **high-availability** — enable or disable high-availability feature.
 High availability can only be set during flexible server creation (accepted values: Disabled, Enabled.
 Default value: Disabled);
-* **database-name (or -d)** - The name of the database to be created when provisioning the database server.
+* **database-name (or -d)** — The name of the database to be created when provisioning the database server.

-You can see full parameters list [here](https://learn.microsoft.com/en-us/cli/azure/postgres/flexible-server?view=azure-cli-latest#az_postgres_flexible_server_create).
+You can see the full parameters list [here](https://learn.microsoft.com/en-us/cli/azure/postgres/flexible-server?view=azure-cli-latest#az_postgres_flexible_server_create).

 Example of response: